-Benefits Of Being An Au Pair
+Benefits Of Becoming An Au Pair

 Therefore, it’s very important that both parties (the host family and the au pair) are satisfied with the arrangements they make.

-I became an au pair because I wanted to travel and had no financial possibilities.
-I was also interested in improving my English skills and conquering some personal independence.
-Becoming an au pair seemed like the most logical way to start and since then, I have never stopped traveling.
+I became an au pair because I wanted to travel and had no financial ability to do so.
+I was also interested in improving my English skills, conquering some personal independence, and meeting new people around the world.

 Payment & Hours Of Work

 Within Europe, an au pair usually works around 25-30 hours a week with a day off, usually on Sundays.

 In the United States, an au pair is expected to work about 40-45 hours a week with a day off, and yes… you might only get one day off!

 Some offer little pocket-money and it almost doesn’t make any sense to work there, unless you really want to experience that country and culture or learn the language.

-Others however, can be a bit more appealing and you’ll be able to save and travel some more.
+Others, however, can be a bit more appealing and you’ll be able to save and travel some more.

-How To Find An Au Pair Position
+How To Find an Au Pair Position

 There are many ways to find an au pair position.

 The downside of this, is not knowing if you’re being scammed or if you’ll be safe, so a lot of previous contact, including Skype calls, is highly recommended.

 If you’re an active Couchsurfer, place an ad in one of the au pair groups.
 That’s how I actually ended up in Switzerland.
-I will be using this method from now on, as most families have a full profile, references and people who have vouched for them, and hey… it’s free!
+I will be using this method from now on, as most families have a full profile, references, and people who have vouched for them, and hey… it’s free!

 My Personal Au Pair Experiences

 In fact, my host family and I became such good friends that I even returned a few times for short-term placements.
 Sixteen years after this experience, we’re still in touch and care for each other deeply….but things are not always so positive.

 Curiously, most of my London-based au pair friends were also having problems with their families.
-I’ve noticed that many British families have tried to use their au pairs as cheap labor and ended up treating them as maids.
+I’ve noticed that many British families tend to use their au pairs as cheap labor and ended up treating them as maids.